11 Extraordinarily Green Building Materials That Might Replace Concrete in The Future

 5. Straw Bales

-5. Straw bales concrete alternative
+5. Straw Bales concrete alternative

 The earliest evidence of straw houses dates back to the Paleolithic Era.
 And if they were good enough for our prehistoric ancestors, why should we shun their promise?